TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

     ## [1] 0.89222 0.81127

-1. Compare the probability for a value larger than 4 of the *t*<sub>3</sub> to the corresponding relative frequency in the generated sample.
+c.
+Compare the probability for a value larger than 4 of the
+    *t*<sub>3</sub> to the corresponding relative frequency in the generated sample.